-Looking for the best and delicious places to eat in Pasadena, California?
+Looking for delicious places to eat in Pasadena, California?

-One of the many reasons we moved to Pasadena is because we loved the variety of restaurants in this city.
-We are foodies, we love to eat out and it’s important that the community we live in has plenty of fantastic places to eat.
+One of the many reasons we moved to Pasadena is because we loved the variety of places to eat in this city.
+We are foodies.
+We love to eat out.
+So, it’s important that the community we live in has plenty of fantastic eateries, cafes, cuisines, restaurants, food trucks, hole-in-the-wall spots… really any dining establishment serving delicious food.

 One of the biggest tips I have when eating out at any restaurant is to always ask the waiter, what is the restaurant known for?
 What do people order the most?
 What is their favorite dish?
 That’s a great way to find something new to eat that you may not have ordered on your own.
 You’ll quickly find that will become your favorite.